Niki’s Health Triangle Magazine Articles

 Consider the benefits....

-• Remain in the safety and comfort of your own home
+- Relax in the safety and comfort of your personal space

-Using hypnotic inductions specially created for online sessions, I can work with you just as effectively as if we were in the same room....
+Using hypnotic inductions specifically adapted for online sessions, I can guide you through the experience just as successfuly as if we were in the same room....

 For more information on Online Hypnotherapy, please click here